wertrik/espHome-irrigation/README.md

 User can manually start program.
 Program contains zone 2,3,4.
 User can manually stop program/HA program.
 There is no option to schedule program - you can start program in actual time.
+To abort running program you need hold abort btn for 3 second (LED 6 indicates timeout).

 Im using Scheduler in HomeAssistant.
 In HA Im counting duration of each zone - based of rainfall, outdoor tempearature etc.